-- Referral of the staff member to the CMO by HR may be required in advance of the staff member returning to work to establish fitness to return to work. - Managers are required to conduct a return to work conversation, in line with paragraph 2.3 of Circular 05/2018 Arrangements for Paid Sick Leave in the Civil Service - Where a staff member is returning to work on a phased basis, the impact on business needs and other staff members should be dealt with in a sensitive way - A staff member may be diagnosed with an illness which allows them to continue to attend work.
-It is important that you as manager have a discussion with the staff member as to how this can be accommodated. - Guidelines for managers regarding the provision of reasonable accommodation(s) for a staff member with a disability are available in the section on Disability in this guide.
+- Referral of the staff member to the CMO by HR may be required in advance of the staff member returning to work to establish fitness to return to work. - Managers are required to conduct a return to work conversation, in line with paragraph 2.3 of Circular 05/2018. - Where a staff member is returning to work on a phased basis, the impact on business needs and other staff members should be dealt with in a sensitive way. - A staff member may be diagnosed with an illness which allows them to continue to attend work.
+It is important that you, as manager, have a discussion with the staff member as to how this can be accommodated. - Guidelines for managers regarding the provision of reasonable accommodation(s) for a staff member with a disability are available in the section on Disability in this guide.